 Brian Finlay is the President and Chief Executive Officer of the Stimson Center.
 Under his tenure since 2016, Stimson has transformed its business model, launched pioneering new engagements across Asia, and industry-defining programming on environmental security, renewable energy, and technology.
+The Center also opened its first overseas office in Europe.
 As a result, the Center has tripled in size and continues to dramatically outperform similarly-sized institutions in global rankings.
 Notably, Stimson today boasts the most diverse and inclusive workforce of any major Washington think tank.

 To learn more about Brian Finlay’s background, read his “My Story.”